-Psychoacoustic research in humans (Lee and Green, J. Acoust.
-Soc. of Am.
-95, 718-725, 1994) suggests that the detection of mistuning of harmonics stem, at least in part, from the resulting amplitude modulation on the basilar membrane.
-Neurophysiological research in chinchillas (Sinex et al. Hear.
+Psychoacoustic research in humans [Lee and Green, J. Acoust.
+Soc.
+Am.
+95, 718–725 (1994)] suggests that the detection of the mistuning of an harmonic when the harmonic complex and a mistuned component were presented simultaneously to the same ear stems, at least in part, from the resulting envelope interactions on the basilar membrane.
+Neurophysiological research in chinchillas [Sinex et al., Hear.
 Res.
-168, 150-162, 2002), provides evidence that such envelope modulations can be detected at the level of the inferior colliculus.
-The potential role of cochlear nonlinearities in determining the nature of the signal on the basilar membrane is explored by evaluating the DPOAE generated by multicomponent harmonic and inharmonic stimuli.
-When harmonic stimuli are used the DPOAE all fall at harmonic frequencies.
-When the stimuli are inharmonic many nonharmonic DPOAE are detected.
+168, 150–162 (2002)], provides evidence that such envelope interactions can be detected at the level of the inferior colliculus.
+The potential role of cochlear nonlinearites in determining the nature of the signal on the basilar membrane is explored by evaluating the DPOAE generated by multicomponent harmonic and inharmonic complexes.
+When harmonic complexes are used, the DPOAE all fall at harmonic frequencies.
+When inharmonic complexes are used, many nonharmonic DPOAE are detected.

 Distortion product otoacoustic emissions generated by mistuned harmonic stimuli

 Glenis R. Long, Jungmee Lee; Distortion product otoacoustic emissions generated by mistuned harmonic stimuli.
 J. Acoust.
 Soc.
 Am.
 1 April 2005; 117 (4_Supplement): 2564. https://doi.org/10.1121/1.4788537